-- The public Root CA certificates are published at the beginning of a Root inclusion in both the own repository and the CCADB. - The Sub CAs below the public Root CAs are published in both the CCADB and the own repository within 7 days of their issuance and in any case before they are put into operation. - The audit attestations are published or linked in both CCADB and own repository within 7 days of their issuance.

-■ The CP and Root CPS are published in the Trust Center's repository and communicated to the CCADB after the release of a new version, but no later than the start of the validity of a new version.
+- Public Root CA certificates are published in the online repository as well as the CCADB prior to a Root inclusion. - Public Sub CA certificates are published in the online repository as well as the CCADB within 7 days of their issuance and in any case before they are put into operation. - Audit attestations are published or linked in the online repository as well as the CCADB within 7 days of their issuance. - New versions of the CPS Root are published in the Trust Center's repository and communicated to the CCADB no later than the start of the validity of a new version.
+An update and associated publication of the CPS takes place at least annually and is generally associated with a new version number and a corresponding entry in the change history, even if there are no further changes.